oSquat/vic.sime.one/source/pages/projects.md

 > * Traffic studies (see TrueTrunk) to reduce costs and estimate SIP migration pricing
 > * Assist with investigations (e.g. human resources, loss prevention or threats)

+* **Automated voicemail backups for the NEC UM8700 platform** | *Flask; NEC; bash*

+> The UM8700 ran a trim, embedded version of Linux.
+The platform supported scheduling backups on-device but only to a single defined file which was constantly overwritten.
+I created a series of bash scripts and secure method of delivery on this system without trusted root certificates.
+The scripts bootstraped a chain of trust then setup a cron script to rotate on-device backups, deleting old backups after N days, and uploaded the latest backup to the "File Uploader" (see Misc Development & Scripting > "File Uploader").

+---

+### Miscellaneous Python stuff
+Various other mentions.

+* **Truetrunk** - Call Accounting SMDR record analysis to calculate precise peak call volumes for a period of time.
+We used this to cut back on over provisioning, saving the customer money.
+We could determine exactly how many phone lines were needed, or project the number of calls or duration of time callers would have been unable to connect if they had fewer lines than required.
+If we
+* **Various Integrations & API's** - Paychex, Paylocity, StarShip, QuickBooks, Peachtree, Twilio, Avalara